seacunilever/bipode-nextflow/docs/usage.md

 ## Input Modes

-The pipeline supports two input modes:
+The pipeline supports two distinct input modes:

-1. Raw data input - requires a samplesheet, counts file, and configuration files
+1. Raw data input - for processing new data, requires a samplesheet, counts file, and configuration files
-2. Pre-prepared JSON input - accepts pre-formatted JSON files directly
+2. Pre-prepared JSON input - for using previously prepared data, accepts pre-formatted JSON files directly

-You can use either mode or mix both in the same run.
-When using pre-prepared JSON input, the pipeline will skip the data preparation step and process the JSON files directly.
+Choose the appropriate mode based on your needs:
+- Use raw data input when starting with new experimental data
+- Use pre-prepared JSON input when working with data that has already been formatted for Bifrost

 ### Pre-prepared JSON Input